Dodona: Classical and Hellenistic Greece

 Though it never eclipsed the Oracle of Apollo at Delphi, Dodona gained a reputation far beyond Greece.
 In the Argonautica of Apollonius of Rhodes, a retelling of an older story of Jason and the Argonauts, Jason's ship, the "Argo", had the gift of prophecy, because it contained an oak timber spirited from Dodona.

 In c.
 290 BCE, King Pyrrhus made Dodona the religious capital of his domain and beautified it by implementing a series of construction projects (i.e. grandly rebuilt the Temple of Zeus, developed many other buildings, added a festival featuring athletic games, musical contests, and drama enacted in a theatre).
 A wall was built around the oracle itself and the holy tree, as well as temples to Dione and Heracles.

-In 219 BCE, the Aetolians, under the leadership of General Dorimachus, invaded and burned the temple to the ground.
+In 219 BCE, the Aetolians, under the leadership of General Dorimachus, looted and set fire to the sanctuary.
 During the late 3rd century BCE, King Philip V of Macedon (along with the Epirotes) reconstructed all the buildings at Dodona.
-In 167 BCE, Dodona was destroyed by the Romans (led by Aemilius Paulus), but was later rebuilt by Emperor Augustus in 31 BCE.
-By the time the traveller Pausanias visited Dodona in the 2nd century CE, the sacred grove had been reduced to a single oak.
+In 167 BCE, the Molossian cities and possibly Dodona itself were destroyed by the Romans (led by Aemilius Paulus).
+A fragment of Dio Cassius reports that Thracian soldiers instigated by King Mithridates sacked the sanctuary ca. 88 BCE.
+In the reign of the emperor Augustus the site was prominent enough to feature an honorary statue of Livia.
+The 2nd century CE traveller Pausanias noted a sacred oak tree of Zeus.
 In 241 CE, a priest named Poplius Memmius Leon organized the Naia festival of Dodona.
 In 362 CE, Emperor Julian consulted the oracle prior to his military campaigns against the Persians.

 Pilgrims still consulted the oracle until 391-392 CE when Emperor Theodosius closed all pagan temples, banned all pagan religious activities, and cut down the ancient oak tree at the sanctuary of Zeus.
 Although the surviving town was insignificant, the long-hallowed pagan site must have retained significance for Christians given that a bishop of Dodona named Theodorus attended the First Council of Ephesus in 431 CE.